zbsmilefactory/zbsmilefactory/docs/5_frontend_implementation/8_frontend_specifications/form-specifications.md

 **Purpose**: Allow new users to create accounts and join the platform

 **How the Sign Up Form Works**:
-When someone wants to join ZbInnovation, they complete a registration form that collects essential information to create their account.
+When someone wants to join SmileFactory Platform, they complete a registration form that collects essential information to create their account.

 **Information Required**:
 - **Email Address**: Must be a valid email format and not already registered